-After Atisha, the Kadampa lineage was passed down through a succession of great Kadampa Teachers including Dromtönpa, Geshe Potowa, Geshe Sharawa, and Geshe Chekhawa.
-These precious Teachers were not only great scholars but also spiritual practitioners of immense purity and sincerity.
-They placed particular emphasis on the practice of Training the Mind (Lojong) by which all our daily life experiences, and especially all our problems, suffering, and difficulties, can be transformed into the spiritual path.
+After Atisha, the Kadampa lineage was passed down through a succession of precious teachers who not only were great scholars but also spiritual practitioners of immense purity and sincerity.
+They placed particular emphasis on the practice of Training the Mind (Lojong) by which all our daily life experiences, and especially all our problems and suffering, can be transformed into the spiritual path.

-The Kadampa lineage passed from generation to generation until the fourteenth century when it reached the great Buddhist Master Je Tsongkhapa (1357-1419).
-Je Tsongkhapa clarified all the teachings of Kadam Dharma and made them very accessible to the people of that time.
-In particular, he showed how to combine Lamrim and Lojong with Mahamudra Tantra in a unified daily practice.
-Just as the union of study and practice was a hallmark of the early Kadampas, so the union of Sutra and Tantra was to become a hallmark of the New Kadampas, as the followers of Je Tsongkhapa became known.
+The Kadampa lineage passed from generation to generation until the fourteenth century when it reached the great Buddhist Master Je Tsongkhapa (1357-1419 A.D.).
+Je Tsongkhapa clarified all the teachings and made them very accessible to the people of that time.

 Modern Kadampa Buddhism

-After Je Tsongkhapa, the New Kadampa lineage flourished for hundreds of years, down to the present day.
-In recent years, it has been promoted widely throughout the world by the contemporary Buddhist Master, Venerable Geshe Kelsang Gyatso.
-By founding the New Kadampa Tradition - International Kadampa Buddhist Union, Geshe Kelsang has created a truly global infrastructure to preserve and promote Kadampa Buddhism for many generations to come.
+After Je Tsongkhapa, the New Kadampa lineage flourished for hundreds of years, continuing down to the present day.
+In recent years, it has been promoted widely throughout the world by the contemporary Buddhist Master, Venerable Geshe Kelsang Gyatso Rinpoche.
+By founding the New Kadampa Tradition - International Kadampa Buddhist Union, Geshe Kelsang has created a global infrastructure to preserve and promote Kadampa Buddhism for many generations to come.

-Venerable Geshe Kelsang Gyatso Rinpoche is a fully accomplished meditation master and internationally renowned teacher of Buddhism.
+Our founder, the Venerable Geshe Kelsang Gyatso Rinpoche, is a fully accomplished meditation master and internationally renowned teacher of Buddhism.
 Geshe-la, as he is affectionately called by his students, is primarily responsible for the worldwide revival of Kadampa Buddhism in our time.